General Motors 4T60E Transaxle. Honda M4RA FWD Automatic Transaxle.

 Valve Body from a GM Transmission.

 Valve Body Gasket/Spacer Plate:

 These gaskets interface the valve body to the transmission case and to other auxiliary valve bodies.
 It is equipped with two sealing surfaces, and in some cases a steel spacer plate in between, making it look and behave like a Multi-Layer Steel head gasket.
 The passages within the gasket itself are precisely located to allow the correct amount of fluid to cross over at the right points.
 These gaskets are incredibly specific, as the architecture also tends to change many times during production runs.
 These gaskets can also be modified for performance or to correct a problem by over-boring, or choking a passage with a plug.

 Typical Valve Body Gasket.

-These can be on/off or duty cycle solenoids that can both be either the normally open or normally closed type, depending on whether the pressure is normally exhausted, or normally applied, or is pulse-width modulated.
-These typically control the clutches that apply gears, control main line oil pressure, transmission cooler flow, etc. The Powertrain Control Module or Transmission Control Module if equipped uses engine and transmission sensors to control these solenoids.
-Throttle angle, manifold pressure, engine RPM, and vehicle speed are just a few that are used.
+These can be normally open, normally closed, or duty cycle solenoids depending on whether the pressure is normally exhausted, or normally applied, or is pulse-width modulated.
+These typically control the clutches that apply gears, control main line oil pressure, transmission cooler oil flow, etc. The Powertrain Control Module or Transmission Control Module if equipped uses engine and transmission sensors to control these solenoids.
+Throttle angle, manifold pressure, engine RPM, and vehicle speed are just a few that are used to control these devices.

 Generic Shift/Pressure Control Solenoid Valve.